thecredibleway/thecredibleway-com/docs/jesus/who-is-jesus-christ.md

 toc_min_heading_level: 2
 toc_max_heading_level: 4
 title: Who is Jesus Christ
-description: Who is Jesus Christ - A Living Savior, our Lord.
+description: Who is Jesus Christ - A Living Saviour, our Lord.
 The King of Kings!
 He is the way, the truth and the life - the only way to God.
 He suffered and bled for you and me; Jesus died on the cross and rose again to restore man to God!
 keywords: ["Who is Jesus Christ","Is Jesus Lord","Is Jesus an imposter","Is Jesus alive","Is Jesus credible","experience Jesus now"]
 ---